Entropicsky/Perplexity-Crawler/README.md

 - **Multi-question research** from a single topic
 - **Parallel processing** with rate limit protection
 - **Citation deduplication** for efficient processing
+- **Citation prioritization** to focus on the most relevant sources
+- **Automatic timeout protection** to handle problematic URLs
-- **Comprehensive output** with markdown files and research indexes
+- **Comprehensive output** with consolidated summaries and research indexes

 ## Quick Start